ChakerM/Personalize_Updater/README.md

 ## Automatic updates

-Updating Personalize is done in 3 steps done with 3 different lambda functions
+Updating Personalize is done in 3 steps with 3 different lambda functions

 - Uploading new data and creating a new import job (ImportJob)
 - Creating a new solution version (UpdateSolutionVersion)